-According to the National Institute of Drug Abuse (NIDA), drug detox is the process of letting the body flush all illicit substances and toxins out of the system while offering care for the resulting withdrawal symptoms.
+Drug detox is the process of letting the body flush all illicit substances and toxins out of the system while offering care for the resulting withdrawal symptoms.
+Medically supervised detox is a highly effective treatment that is proven to help boost recovery and help prevent future relapse.1

-Detox is a highly effective treatment for physical dependence upon any drug of addiction when the detoxification period is followed through to completion.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the substances most often responsible for detox admissions include:
+According to the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), the substances most often responsible for detox admissions include:

 - Cocaine – 11.7 percent